11steen/AirQuality-Predictor/README.md

-# AirPollutionPrediction--Using--Machine-Learning

-Certainly!
-Here's a detailed description:

-This Python script integrates sensor data with quality control metrics to predict air quality using machine learning algorithms.
-It begins by loading and preprocessing data from CSV files, merging datasets based on a shared identifier.
-Exploratory data analysis techniques are then applied to understand the dataset's characteristics and distributions.

-Next, the script builds and evaluates multiple machine learning models without explicitly mentioning the algorithms used.
-It employs cross-validation to assess each model's performance, measuring accuracy and standard deviation.
-Model comparison is visualized through box plots, aiding in selecting the most effective algorithm for air quality prediction.
+Air Quality Prediction Using Machine Learning

+Overview:
+This project is a complete machine learning pipeline for predicting air quality using environmental sensor data.
+It starts with data preprocessing and exploratory analysis, builds and compares multiple ML models, and finally deploys the best-performing model through a user-friendly Flask web application.

-Additionally, the script includes a Flask web application component for model deployment.
-The web app allows users to input sensor readings for weight, humidity, and temperature, generating real-time air quality predictions.
-This interactive interface enhances accessibility and usability, facilitating air quality monitoring in various environments.
+The web app allows users to input sensor readings (weight, humidity, and temperature) and receive real-time air quality predictions.
+A clean, responsive interface with a background slideshow and dark mode toggle enhances the usability and visual appeal of the application.

-With its comprehensive approach encompassing data preprocessing, model selection, and web deployment, this script serves as a versatile tool for analyzing and predicting air quality, contributing to environmental monitoring and public health efforts.

-Python packages required for running the script:

-   pandas: For data manipulation and analysis, particularly for reading CSV files and handling data frames.

-   matplotlib: For data visualization, used to create plots such as box plots and histograms.

-   scikit-learn: For machine learning tasks, including model selection, evaluation, and training.
-This includes modules for model selection, metrics, and various classifiers.

-   Flask: For building web applications in Python, enabling

-These packages can be installed via pip, a package manager for Python, using the following commands:
+Features:
+Data loading and cleaning from CSV files

+Merging multiple datasets based on shared identifiers

+Exploratory data analysis (EDA) using visualization tools

+Model building and evaluation using cross-validation (accuracy and standard deviation)

+Web app deployment using Flask

+Real-time prediction interface with form inputs

+Dark mode toggle and dynamic background slideshow for modern UI

+Prediction Inputs:
+The model predicts the quality of air based on the following inputs:

+Weight (proxy for particulate matter)

+Humidity (in percentage)

+Temperature (in degrees Celsius)

+Example Input for Poor Air Quality:
+Weight: 180.0

+Humidity: 85.0

+Temperature: 38.0

+Libraries Used
+pandas – Data loading and manipulation

+matplotlib – Visualization and EDA

+scikit-learn – Model training and evaluation

+Flask – Web framework for deployment

+Bootstrap – Frontend design framework (for responsive layout)

+Installation
+Install the required Python libraries:

+Installations:
 pip install pandas
 pip install matplotlib
 pip install scikit-learn
 pip install Flask

- Once these packages are installed, you should be able to run the Python script successfully.
+To run the application:

+To run the application :
+python new_air.py

+Future Improvements
+Add live sensor data integration or IoT device support

+Expand prediction features (e.g., CO2, NO2 levels)

+Store prediction history using a backend database

+Deploy the app on a cloud platform (like Render or Heroku)